nodejs/i18n/guides/ROLES.md

 From GitHub side we have just two type of roles:

-- maintainer - admin of some l10n team/repository
+- Maintainer - admin of some l10n team/repository
-- contributor - part of some l10n team/repository
+- Contributor - part of some l10n team/repository

 To avoid any confusion with "team" and "repository" in context of our process, here is a quick description: